COVID-19 pandemic in Vatican City: October 2020

 In October, 4 Swiss guards tested positive for COVID-19, in addition to 3 other cases in Vatican City.
 Later in the month, 7 more Swiss guards tested positive for COVID-19.

 January 2021

 On 9 January, the Vatican's newspaper L'Osservatore Romano announced that Pope Francis' personal doctor, Fabrizio Soccorsi, died of pneumonia and because of COVID-19.

 On 14 January, it was confirmed that both Pope Emeritus Benedict XVI and Pope Francis had received their first doses of the COVID-19 vaccine, with their followup doses expected in three weeks.
 They received their second dose in February.

 Preventive measures

-Italy's lockdown measures have been mirrored in Vatican City; tourist attractions have been closed.
-To avoid public gatherings and transmission of the virus, Pope Francis cancelled his regular appearances in public and will livestream them on the Internet instead.
+Italy's lockdown measures were mirrored in Vatican City, including the closing of tourist attractions.
+To avoid public gatherings and transmission of the virus, Pope Francis moved his regular public appearances to the Internet and television.

 In April 2020, Pope Francis told an interviewer that the residents of Domus Sanctae Marthae were working from their rooms and that meals were now served in two shifts to allow for social distancing.